rsangers/insurance-processing/README.md

 ### Process All Claims

-To process all claims in the assignment directory and evaluate results:
+To process all claims in the data directory and evaluate results:

 ```bash
 uv run python -m claim_processing.evaluate
 ```

 This will:
-1. Process all 25 claims in the benchmark dataset
+1. Process all claims in the dataset
 2. Compare decisions against expected answers
 3. Generate accuracy metrics
 4. Save results to `results/{config_name}/`